 If you are obese or overweight, the first step is to try to correct the problem with exercise or weight loss.
 Excessive alcohol, marijuana and anabolic steroid use may cause gynecomastia.
 If you use any of these drugs, stopping use may diminish chest fullness and should be tried before considering surgery.

 While male chest reduction surgery can enhance your appearance and boost your self-confidence, you may not be able to achieve your ideal image.
-The best way to know if gynecomastia surgery is right for you is to schedule a free consultation.
+The best way to know if gynecomastia surgery is right for you is to schedule a consultation.
 Dr. Bartell will discuss your needs and options, explain the procedure in more detail, and share male chest reduction before and after photos from his practice.
 He can also provide a firm quote for your male chest reduction procedure.

 Potential Risks of Male Chest Reduction Surgery

 Thousands of gynecomastia procedures are performed successfully every year.
 Most surgeries go very smoothly and complications are rare, but you should be aware of the risks before surgery.